cpeytier/OIC_Process_Labs/Lab1.md

     canvas

-2. While still focused on your new field (country of destination), scroll down on the left “Properties” pane until you see Options Source.
+2. While still focused on your new field (country of destination), scroll down on the left â€œPropertiesâ€ pane until you see Options Source.

--   Make sure the Static box is toggled, and under “options Names” and “options Values”, enter:
+-   Make sure the Static box is toggled, and under â€œoptions Namesâ€ and â€œoptions Valuesâ€, enter:

 -   *France France*